99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Access with IAM
 - encryption KMS, in transit SSL/TLS
 - backup (On-demand, Point-in-time recovery) and restore features, they use S3 to do so but you can't access those buckets
-- Global tables, fully replicated multi-region
+- Global tables, fully replicated multi-region, reduce latency for your users.!!
 - DynamoDB Local dev and test apps locally without the official server
 - DMS
 - Can use identity providers / Cognito to exchange credentials for temporary credentials with roles, and can do operations only on data they own